Chicago Studies Courses | Chicago Studies Quarters | Interdisciplinary Certificate in Chicago Studies | Primary Contacts

 Chicago Studies encourages the rigorous study of Chicago by supporting instructors in developing and offering Chicago-focused courses (cross-listed as Chicago Studies/CHST courses) across the College, and by sponsoring special curricular opportunities such as the Chicago Studies Quarters (see below).
 Some of these are offered by Teaching Scholars, practitioners hired by Chicago Studies from organizations and cultural institutions around the city to offer unique courses in their areas of expertise.
 Chicago Studies supports Chicago-based teaching and learning with course/instructional design consultation, micro-grants, and logistical support for experiential learning, as well as course development grants and student research assistantships for University of Chicago faculty and course instructors.

 Many Chicago Studies courses explore aspects of Chicago's ecology, culture, politics, history, social structure, and economic life.
 Others, though not exclusively focused on Chicago, illustrate their academic contents with sustained reference to/engagement with Chicago communities, data, or histories.
-Most of these courses are cross-listed between departments and therefore may fulfill requirements in multiple academic programs; many are also integrated into the Environmental and Urban Studies major.
+Most of these courses are cross-listed between departments and therefore may fulfill requirements in multiple academic programs; many are also integrated into the Environment, Geography, and Urbanization major and the Environmental and Urban Studies major.
 All CHST-designated courses contribute to students’ completion of the academic requirements of the College's interdisciplinary Certificate in Chicago Studies (see below).
 Chicago Studies publishes thematic listings of these courses each term prior to pre-registration on the Chicago Studies website, in addition to designating them with the CHST cross-list in the course catalog.

 Chicago Studies Quarters (CSQ) and course sequences offer cohesive sets of courses that join classroom instruction with experiential learning opportunities, using the city and the region as sites of inspiration and instruction.
 Whether structured as selective, quarter-long academic programs or as multi-quarter sequences of individual classes, these structures aim to form small learning communities of students and faculty who collaboratively devote themselves to intensive study and exploration of one or more aspects of Chicago.
 Admitted students enroll in interrelated courses joined by a common theme, taught by distinguished scholars in various disciplines.
 Like Study Abroad programs, such Chicago-focused quarters and sequences utilize excursions within the city, guest speakers, and engagement with civic groups and leaders to enrich class readings and assignments.
 Participants in traditional (one-term) CSQs may register for additional courses of their choosing during the term of their Quarter, provided these do not conflict with the required classes or the mandatory excursions associated with the Quarter they have chosen.
 Many Quarters include additional, optional para-curricular experiences for their participants that complement their formal studies, including priority access to professional development opportunities and internships/research fellowships focused on the Quarter's topics.